mmbman/Katagiri/principles-of-practice.md

 title: "Principles of Practice"
 ---

-In this series of talks Katagiri Roshi comments on *Gakudō-yōjinshū*: “Points To Watch in Buddhist Practice” or “Principles of Practice.”
-This is one of Zen Master Dōgen’s most foundational works, alongside [*Fukanzazengi*](fukanzazengi) and [*Bendōwa*](bendowa), although it is seemingly lesser-known in the West.
+In this series of talks Katagiri Roshi comments on *Gakudō-yōjinshū*: “Points To Watch in Buddhist Practice”, or “Principles of Practice”.
+This is one of Zen Master Dōgen’s most foundational works alongside [*Fukanzazengi*](fukanzazengi) and [*Bendōwa*](bendowa), although it is seemingly lesser-known in the West.

-This series of transcripts is in draft stage.

 - [Talk 1: The Purpose of Practice](1986-03-19-Principles-of-Practice-Talk-1)
 - [Talk 2: *Bodhicitta*](1986-03-20-Principles-of-Practice-Talk-2)